MelmonVEVO/danmaku_engine/README.md

 Danmaku Engine is a C++ plugin for Godot I write and use to make my SHMUP games.
 It's geared towards my workflow but it may be useful to you too!

-At the moment the plugin can handle ~6000 simultaneous bullets before it starts to hang (though it can always be more performant and I'm always looking for more ways to squeeze more FPS out of this thing).
+At the moment the plugin can handle ~7000 simultaneous bullets before it starts to hang.
+I'm looking for more ways to make it performant though!

-I've spent time researching, and much more time playing, great SHMUPs such as Touhou, DoDonPachi and Blue Revolver, and I have tried my best to develop this plugin so that you can create amazing bullet patterns at that level.
+I've spent time researching, and much more time playing, great SHMUPs such as Touhou and DoDonPachi, and I have tried my best to develop this plugin so that you can create amazing bullet patterns at that level.

 <!-- TODO put gif of danmaku engine in action here. -->